dagronf/DSFColorPicker/README.md

 * Set the cell width and height
 * Set the spacing between the color cells

+### Color sampling support

+As of macOS 10.15, your app will require Screen Recording permissions to use the color sampler (the eye dropper).

+The first time a user selects the eye-dropper, macOS will display a dialog asking for permission.

+You can view the Screen Recording permissions for apps in the system preferences `Security & Privacy` pane.

+`System Preferences > Security & Privacy > Privacy > Screen Recording`

 ### Theme support

 Supply a set of themes, and configure the control to display the theme selector.